 ABOUT

-Maya Beverly is a multidisciplinary artist based in New York, whose work is primarily centered around Sculpture and Ceramics.
-In 2020, she received her BFA from New York University in Studio Art (Honor's Studio).
-Her work has been shown in exhibitions throughout the United States including, New York, Florida, California, and Washington, D.C.and internationally in the United Kingdom and Mexico.
-She has held residencies at Women’s Studio Workshop, The Archie Bray Foundation and Township10.
-Her work is held in several public collections and libraries, including , Apple Music, Princeton University’s Graphic Art Collection and The Metropolitan Museum of Art's Thomas J. Watson Library.
+Maya Beverly (b.
+Atlanta, GA) is a visual artist based in New York, whose work is primarily centered around Sculpture and Ceramics.
+In 2020, she received her BFA from New York University in Studio Art.
+Her work has been shown in exhibitions widely throughout the United States and internationally in the United Kingdom, Nigeria, South Africa and Mexico.
+In 2024, she was named 1 of “29 Emerging Black Artists to Discover” by Artsy.
+She has held ceramic and book-making residencies at Women’s Studio Workshop, The Archie Bray Foundation, The Center for Book Arts and Ox-Bow School of the Arts.
+Beverly’s work is held in several public collections and libraries, including Apple Music, Princeton University’s Graphic Art Collection and The Metropolitan Museum of Art's, Thomas J. Watson Library.
+Her work will be featured in Black Clay: Black Women, Ceramics and Contemporary Art by Dr. Jareh Das, published by Yale University Press (2027).

 ✴